cloudControl/documentation/Guides/Java/Gradle.md

 ### Process Type Definition
 cloudControl uses a [Procfile] to know how to start your processes.

-The example code already includes the `Procfile` at the top level of your repository.
+The example code already includes the `Procfile` at the root of your repository.
 It looks like this:

 ~~~
 web: ./build/install/app/bin/app
 ~~~

 The `web` process type is required and specifies the command that will be executed when the app is deployed.
-The environment variable `$PORT` defines the port the application-server should listen to.

-## Pushing and Deploying your App
+## Pushing and Deploying your Gradle App
 Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform:

 ~~~bash